 Here are just a few ideas on how you can make money with HTML:

 If you are looking to make money as a programmer, it is recommended that you have your website.
 The added benefit of having a website is that you can use it as a marketing piece to show potential clients what you are capable of creating.

 On the website, you can add past projects that you have done.
-By building your own website, it will give you much-needed practice and the confidence that you can start doing this for others and charging them to do it.
+Building your own website will give you much-needed practice and the confidence that you can start doing this for others and charging them to do it.